1.4.35 Self Harm

 • What help or support the child or young person would wish to have;

-• Who else may be aware of their feelings.
+• Who else may be aware of their feelings, thoughts and actions.

-• How long they have felt like this?
+• How long they have felt like this/when did it start?

 • Are they at risk of harm from others?